mtlynch/mtlynch.io/_posts/2019-06-14-status-updates-to-nobody.md

 Like most developers, I had always hated team sync meetings.
 Even if the meeting was only an hour, the interruption ruined my productivity for several more.
 I understood why they were necessary, but they were always painful to endure.

 At Google, something felt distinctly odd about our team meetings: they were actually engaging.
-Our discussions were lean and productive because everyone walked in with a shared context from reading each other's Snippets.
-Before Google, it never occurred to me that fact reporting was the boring part of meetings, and you could do that ahead of time.
+Our discussions were lean and productive because everyone walked in with a shared context from reading each others' Snippets.
+Before Google, it never occurred to me that fact-reporting was the boring part of meetings, and you could do that ahead of time.

 Setting aside time each week to write updates required discipline and focus, but it created a virtuous cycle.
 The more effort we put into our status updates, the less time we spent in tiresome meetings.